 If the demand increases from 900 pens a day to 1500 pens a day then your production capacity should also increase.
 If you are able to increase your production capacity from the current capacity of thousand pens a day to approximately 1500 to 2000 pens a day without incurring a significant amount of expenses or capital investment then your idea is scalable.

 Different industries have different capacities and modules to scale their operations to meet the growing demand.
-Also please keep in mind that in case of a downward trend in demand you should be able to scale down your operations without affecting your profitability.
+Also please keep in mind that in case of a downward trend in demand, you should be able to scale down your operations without affecting your profitability.

-Scalability in some industries requires capital investment such as installation of new machinery and in the case of some industries, it does not require any capital investment or negligible capital investment such as services industries.
+Scalability in some industries requires capital investment such as the installation of new machinery and in the case of some industries, it does not require any capital investment or negligible capital investment such as services industries.

 Your business should be profitable in the short term as well as in the long term.
 Any business is started with a motive to make profits and to earn incomes that are used to finance the future activities of the business.
 Any activity undertaken without the motive of making profits is not a business.
 Instead, an activity that is undertaken without any profit-making motive is basically just public service or charity.

-If your business is unable to generate profits, then it will not be able to sustain itself financially and there will be no reward in placing your resources such as capital and time.
+If your business is unable to generate profits, then it will not be able to sustain itself financially and there will be no reward for placing your resources such as capital and time.
 Thus, profit is important as a characteristic of the idea.
 For any business to survive in the short-term and also in the long to very long town, the business needs to make a profit.
 Without profit, the business cannot be sustained.

 When you are evaluating your idea, you need to know what will be your source of revenue.
 The source of revenue will define your income and profit.
 Although, the expenses incurred by the business will play an important role your revenue stream will cover it.